 I was lucky enough to meet the brilliant Neuroscientist Dr Tara Swart earlier in the year.
 Her research and thinking on neuro-plasticity and mindset are fascinating, empowering and innovative.
 I gulped down her book The Source: Open Your Mind, Change Your Life.

-So when I talked to her about our product launch and asked her to give me her thoughts on Magnesium, which I have always held in high esteem and been aware we may not have sufficient amounts of, she said she'd love to: "I can go on about magnesium a lot".
+So when I talked to her about our new formula BE SLEEPY and asked her to give me her thoughts on Magnesium, which I have always held in high esteem and been aware we may not have sufficient amounts of, she said she'd love to: "I can go on about magnesium a lot".

 Here are a cutting edge neuroscientists thoughts on this critical mineral, and how it impacts so much of our functions: